DeepseaPlatform/coastal/docs/_pages/userguide/configuration.md

 ## coastal.echooutput

 A boolean setting to control whether the output of the class under analysis is displayed (true) or suppressed (false).
-This is useful is the analysis does not behave as expected.
+This is useful if the analysis does not behave as expected.

 ~~~